zlonast/cabal/doc/cabal-package-description-file.rst

     Command-line arguments to be passed to the Haskell compiler (as ``-opta`` flags for GHC) when compiling assembler code.
 See also :pkg-field:`asm-sources`.

+.. pkg-field:: jspp-options: token list

+    Command-line arguments for pre-processing Haskell code.
+Applies to Haskell source and other pre-processed Haskell source like .js.
+    Does not apply to C code, that's what cc-options is for.
+    Flags here will be passed as ``-optJSP`` flags to GHC.

 .. pkg-field:: ld-options: token list

     Command-line arguments to be passed to the Haskell compiler (as ``-optl``